space-concordia-robotics/robotics-prototype/README.md

 Any kind of authentication requiring services (such as a connection to a wifi network requiring username/password) will not be included in the images.
 To find all the custom images follow [this link](https://drive.google.com/drive/u/1/folders/17An9xUkBo8dGS8PoY54tsNWucJLyBDJC) to the corresponding google drive folder.

+For further details on these images see the [Custom Odroid Images wiki page](https://github.com/space-concordia-robotics/robotics-prototype/wiki/Custom-Odroid-Images).
+The systemd configuration files are versioned in `robot/rover/systemd`.

 ### How to upload Arduino scripts from the odroid